hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   http://energy.gov/eere/buildings/home-energy-score
 * **EPA ENERGY STAR® Home Advisor.** You can create a profile of home energy efficiency features and get a prioritized, customized list of energy-saving recommendations.
-Programs that complete online or in-person energy audits with HPXML-compliant tools will be able to allow customers to upload their recommendations, track their progress over time, and receive other energy-saving information from the EPA.
+Programs that complete on-line or in-person energy audits with HPXML-compliant tools will be able to allow customers to upload their recommendations, track their progress over time, and receive other energy-saving information from the EPA.
 For more information go to